fmalk/codeigniter-phpunit/README.md

 codeigniter-phpunit
 ===================

-This project is a simple hack to make CodeIgniter 2.x work seamlessly with PHPUnit.
+This project is a simple hack to make CodeIgniter **2.x** work seamlessly with PHPUnit.
 It aims to provide a way to use PHPUnit's standard methodologies for automating tests with CodeIgniter framework, which is notoriously test-unfriendly.

+If you are looking for CodeIgniter **3.x** support, see branch/tag [3.x](https://github.com/fmalk/codeigniter-phpunit/CI3/README.md).

 Start Testing
 -------------